RedisBloom/RedisBloom/docs/commands/bf.reserve.md

 <details open><summary><code>key</code></summary>

-is key name for the the Bloom Filter to be created.
+is key name for the the Bloom filter to be created.
 </details>

 <details open><summary><code>error_rate</code></summary>